-Direct reduced iron (DRI) is produced as a first step from imported iron ore pellets.
-DRI is then melted in an Electric Arc Furnace (EAF) to obtain liquid metal.
-This is then refined to remove impurities, and alloying additives can be made to give the required properties of the steel.
+Scrap metal is melted in an induction furnace to obtain liquid steel.
+This is then refined to remove impurities, and alloying additives can be added to give the required properties of the steel.

-Hot metal (molten steel) from the EAF is then cast into steel billets before being sent to the rolling mill where they are rolled and shaped to the required dimensions for the finished bars of reinforcing steel.
+Molten steel obtained from the induction furnace is then cast into steel billets before being sent to the rolling mill where they are rolled and shaped to the required dimensions of the finished reinforcing steel bars (according to the product standards listed in the References section).